This post discusses the transaction models ACID and BASE.

 |---|---|---|

-- SNS Post Distribution: Gradual delivery to followers' timelines
+- SNS Post Delivery: Gradually delivered to followers' timelines

-- Search Indexing: New content reflected in search results after a few minutes
+- Search Index: New content reflected in search results after a few minutes

 BASE Implementation Techniques